 - Blend the mixture.
-Add the rice, water, and cinnamon sticks to a high speed blender.
-Blend for about 40-60 seconds, or until everything is grounded.
+Add the rice, water, and cinnamon sticks to a high-speed blender.
+Blend for about 40 to 60 seconds, or until everything is grounded.

 - Let it soak and chill.
-Pour the mixture into a large container, cover, and let it chill in the fridge for 8-12 hours.
+Pour the mixture into a large container, cover, and let it chill in the fridge for 8 to 12 hours.
 Preferably, you’ll want to soak this overnight.

 - Strain the mixture.
 Over a large pitcher, strain the mixture through a nut-milk bag.

 - Add the rest.
 Stir in the milk, vanilla, and sugar.
 Taste test to see if you need to add more sweetener or water.

 - Serve.
 Add ice to the pitcher, give everything a stir, and serve in glasses with freshly ground cinnamon.

 If you’re finding that a few of the ingredients don’t work for you, here’s a list of alternatives.

 Use other types of milk: Aside from regular milk, you can use other non-dairy milks such as coconut milk, cashew milk or almond milk.

 Make it nut-free: Just choose a different milk option.

 Alternative sweeteners: Maple syrup, honey, or dates (add to the blended mixture) can be used.
 Stevia works as well.